wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

-Affairs in and about New- York, the first com- mercial city in America — working on the fortifications of Brooklyn and Haerlem — capture of the British tender Eagle, by the
+Affairs in and about New- York, the first com- mercial city in America--working on the fortifications of Brooklyn and Haerlem--capture of the British tender Eagle, by the Yankee smack.
-Yankee smack.